soschlegel/abap.livecoding/README.md

 - [...and also Florian Wahl](https://people.sap.com/florian.wahl)

 In very short terms explained:
-In former Days, SAP logic was encapsulated by Business Objects, build out of Function Modules and Function Groups.
-But without any consistency in naming and functionality, so a lot of experience was needed, to find the right FM for the right task - if such one even existed!
+In former days, SAP logic was encapsulated by Business Objects, build out of Function Modules and Function Groups.
+But without any consistency in naming and functionality, a lot of experience was needed to find the right FM for the right task - if one such even existed!
 Since S/4HANA, we have new **first class citizens** - and these are CDS Views!
-With Core Data Service Views, SAP invented a wrapper for a lot of Application Server Side logic hidden in Function Module with ABAP on how all the Data of a Business Object belong together - not very much "Code-Pushdown" as SAP preaches it since the first days of SAP HANA.
+With Core Data Service Views, SAP invented a wrapper for a lot of Application Server Side logic.
+In former days hidden in Function Modules, programmed in ABAP and containing the knowledge how the data of a Business Object belong together - not very much "Code-Pushdown" as SAP preaches it since the first days of SAP HANA.
 All this changed with CDS, but these are Database **VIEWS** and as in every other database like Oracle or MS SQL, Views are read-only.
-Based on these CDS Views, SAP redesigns the existing Business Objects to make them also easily consumeable via OData and with this, also for SAP UI5.
+Based on these CDS Views, SAP redesigns the existing Business Objects to make them also easily consumable via OData and by doing this, also for SAP UI5.
 ![Levels of RAP](images/RAP_overview_0.png)

 The foundation for a Business Object is now a CDS View (or a [CDS View Entity which is the successor for CDS Views with ABAP Platform 2020](https://blogs.sap.com/2020/09/02/a-new-generation-of-cds-views-cds-view-entities/)).